majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/lab1.rst

   - **listen**: The ip address / port combination that this server block should respond to.

-  - **server_name**: When multiple listen directives of the same specificity that can handle the request, NGINX will parse the ``Host`` header of the request and match it against this directive.
+  - **server_name**: When multiple listen directives of the same specificity can handle the request, NGINX will parse the ``Host`` header of the request and match it against this directive.

 The log declarations allow access and error logs for this server declaration to be seperated from the general NGINX logs.

 - **Location** - Notice the ``location`` block is nested under the ``server`` block.
 Once a server context has been selected for a request, the request is evaluated against one or more location blocks to determine what actions need to be taken.
+The longest match (ie. most specific) will be selected.

 The **proxy_pass** directive tells NGINX to proxy all requests to the defined ``upstream``.